-82. It is clear from Table 15 that all Mediterranean subregions suffer from elevated microplastics concentrations in surface waters 100 times and 1000 times higher than the IMAP TV.
-In particular, in the EM, the 33% of monitored stations exceed the bad class with concentrations more than 1000 times the TV and are classified as 'very bad'.
-In the WM only 2 % of stations are found above 1000xTV.
+83. It is clear from Table 15 that all Mediterranean subregions suffer from elevated microplastics concentrations in surface waters 100 times and 1000 times higher than the IMAP TV.
+In particular, in the EM, the 44% of monitored stations exceed the bad class with concentrations more than 1000 times the TV and are classified as 'very bad'.
+In the ADR and WM only 1% and 2% of stations respectively are found above 1000xTV.
 These results are depicted spatially in the maps of Figures 6 to 9.